 Saving money is important.
 Hopefully this list is evidence that you can save up for fun stuff or the practical (and sometimes boring) stuff, too.

 If you want more free guides, check out these resources on how to save money.
-If you’re wanting to seriously save some cash, check out financial coaching.
-Meet your savings goals faster with a money coach than going at it alone.
-Schedule a session here.

 Now, what are you saving for?
 Drop it in the comments below!